 1) ONLINE AND PHONE

 Email fraud is particularly dangerous because these socially engineered attacks are hard to detect with conventional cyberattacks.
-Many don’t have a payload, so there’s no attachment or URL for security tools to detect, analyze and sandbox.
+Many don’t have a payload, so there’s no attachment or URL for security tools to detect, analyse and sandbox.

 Additionally, many social engineers rely on techniques like domain spoofing to frustrate any attempt to authenticate emails and verify the identity of the sender.
 Some lookalike domains may swap out characters, such as the numeral “0” for the letter “O”, an uppercase “I” for a lowercase “L”, or a “V” for a “U.” Others might insert additional characters, such as an “S” at the end of the domain name, that a casual viewer won’t easily notice.

 There are countless combinations fraudsters can use to counterfeit trusted email domains.
 And unless your organization has registered them all, email authentication alone won’t stop them.
-To learn what it takes to implement a complete defense, download our guide to stopping email fraud here.
+To learn what it takes to implement a complete defence, download our guide to stopping email fraud here.